go-vela/site/content/installation/server/reference/_index.md

 ### VELA_WORKER_ACTIVE_INTERVAL

-This variable sets the interval of time the workers will show as active for the [/metrics endpoint](TODO).
+This variable sets the interval of time the workers will be considered active.
+A worker is considered active if it has registered with the server inside the give duration.

 The variable can be provided as a `duration` (i.e. `5s`, `10m`).

 {{% alert title="Note:" color="primary" %}}
-This variable has a default value of `5m`.
+This variable has a default value of `5m`.\
+\
+The value should coordinate with the [`VELA_CHECK_IN`](/docs/installation/worker/reference/#vela_check_in) setting provided to the [worker](/docs/installation/worker/)
 {{% /alert %}}